Man of the Woods: Recording

 Initial discussions for the album began several years before the production of the album, between Timberlake and Pharrell Williams.
-Production was placed on hold for two years, while Timberlake and wife Jessica Biel had their son, Silas.
-Production began between Timberlake, Williams and Chad Hugo, with the first song for the album being the title-track, which is the Latin translation of Timberlake's son's name.
+Production was put on hold for two years while Timberlake and his wife, Jessica Biel, had their son, Silas.
+Production began between Timberlake, Williams, and Chad Hugo, with the first song for the album being the title track, which is the Latin translation of Timberlake's son's name.
 Timberlake had not worked with Williams and Hugo (also known as production duo The Neptunes) after a label dispute with rap group Clipse during Timberlake's time with Jive Records.
 During an interview with Beats 1's Zane Lowe, Timberlake said: "It became challenging for him to work with any Jive artist at that point.
-If I’m being totally honest about it I was extremely hurt being caught up in the middle of it, but at the same time I had a shitload of money stolen, you know, from me by somebody else when I was in the group.
-I had already gone through legal troubles, and I kind of felt like, you know what, I’m at this point where I feel like I have so much ahead of me, I just don't want to be in the middle of the record label and somebody that, you know, I consider a friend.
+If I'm being totally honest about it I was extremely hurt being caught up in the middle of it, but at the same time I had a shitload of money stolen, you know, from me by somebody else when I was in the group.
+I had already gone through legal troubles, and I kind of felt like, you know what, I'm at this point where I feel like I have so much ahead of me, I just don't want to be in the middle of the record label and somebody that, you know, I consider a friend.
 And so I feel like I kind of just removed myself from the situation."

 As with FutureSex/LoveSounds, recording sessions for the album were loose and had multiple studios open for work.
-In one room, Danja and Timbaland worked, Chad Hugo and Pharrell Williams of The Neptunes, worked in another room and producer and member of The Y's, Rob Knox and Eric Hudson worked in another.
-A direction was not discussed among the production team too much, as Timberlake already had an idea of the direction he wanted the album to take.
+In one room, Danja and Timbaland worked, Chad Hugo and Pharrell Williams of The Neptunes worked in another, and producer and member of The Y's, Rob Knox and Eric Hudson worked in another.
+The album's direction was not discussed too much among the production team, as Timberlake already had an idea of the direction he wanted the album to take.

-In an interview with Complex, producer Danja spoke of the recording sessions for Man of the Woods, "We didn't have any conversations about the current state of music and that's what we always do.
+In an interview with Complex, producer Danja spoke of the recording sessions for Man of the Woods: "We didn't have any conversations about the current state of music and that's what we always do.
 We go in the studio and just do what we feel.
 This time around, I just feel like he had more of a direction.
 Like, when we did FutureSex/LoveSounds, we didn't have any conversations of direction or what's going on in the current state of music.
 We went in and had fun and made music."
 He also spoke about the vision that Timberlake had for the album: "I remember walking into the studio, and I'm like, 'So, what's the vibe?'
 He just raised his hands up like, 'This is the vibe.'
 And what he had on was a flannel, some Adidas, some jeans.
 He had his beard and a skully on.
 That was the vibe."